Various leafy green plants sit in pots and bags

 • this is allowed by a collective agreement freely negotiated with a workers’ organisation representing a significant portion of the workforce;

-• appropriate safeguards are taken to protect the workers’ health and safety; and
+• appropriate safeguards are taken to protect the workers’ health and safety following suitable risk assessments;

 1.6.6 Workers shall be provided with at least one day off in every seven-day period or, where allowed by national law, two days off in every 14-day period. * International standards recommend the progressive reduction of normal hours of work, when appropriate, to 40 hours per week, without any reduction in workers’ wages as hours are reduced.